What Does “PM” Mean?

 Sometimes you’ll see “PM” followed by a number, like PM2.5.
 That refers to particles of diameter 2.5 microns, or micrometers, or less.
 Microns are small – 1 millionth of a meter.
 Pollen particles are often 10 microns or bigger.
 Bacteria are often about 1 micron.

 While PM of any size can cause adverse effects to our health, particles below 2.5 microns in size are especially dangerous.
 These are small enough to be absorbed directly to our bloodstream and enter our lungs, heart, and brains.

 If you start Googling air filters, you’ll find a lot of fuss about 0.3 microns.
+So why is PM0.3 important?
 For example, big purifier companies will tell you how their special HEPA filters can capture particles down to 0.3 microns.

 Other purifier companies like Molekule claim that only their proprietary technology can filter particles under 0.3 microns.